ADJUSTMENT DISORDER TREATMENT THAILAND

-The occurs when an individual is unable to adapt to or cope with specific stress or a major life event.
-People with this issue normally have symptoms that depressed people do, such as a general loss of interest, feelings of hopelessness and crying, this syndrome is sometimes known as situational depression.
+Adjustment Disorder (AD) is also known as AD reactive, or situational depression.
+It occurs when an individual is unable to adapt to or cope with specific stress or a major life event.
+People with AD normally have symptoms that depressed people do, such as a general loss of interest, feelings of hopelessness and crying.

-But not the same as major depression, the disorder is caused by an outside stressor and generally resolves itself the individual is able to adapt to the situation.
-Common characteristics of AD include mild depression, anxiety, and traumatic stress symptoms or a combination of all three.
+Unlike depression, Adjustment Disorder is caused by an outside stressor and generally resolves itself when an individual is able to adapt to the situation.
+Common characteristics of AD include mild depression, anxiety, and traumatic stress symptoms; or a combination of all three.

 Diagnosis of AD is quite common.
 Women are diagnosed twice as frequently as are men.
 Among children and teenagers, girls and boys are equally likely to receive this diagnosis.

 - Lack of enjoyment

 - Trouble sleeping